damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 import './css/bootstrap-theme.css';
 ```

-Here webpack knows which paths to run and include which files and packages.
+Here Webpack knows which paths to run and include which files and packages.

 The "loaders" section and the "modules" section in the config tell the webpack first: which files to get and how to read them and the modules tell webpack what to do with them exactly.
 Like minifying or whatever.